3 Poor Leadership Behaviours you need to lose fast

 (*Hint: Employee engagement begins with leader engagement.
 If youre not feelin it, theyre not feelin it either, I promise you that.)

-3 Poor Leadership Behaviours
+3 Poor Leadership Behaviours and how to overcome them

 Consider these poor leadership behaviours, their consequences, and tips on how to lead more intentionally.